sinapradip/react/README.md

   </div>,
   document.getElementById("root")
 );
 ```

 ### Adding JavaScript expression using

-Attributes of HTML element are camelcased in React with convention
+Attributes of HTML element are camelCase in React with convention
-Eg: class = 'container' becomes className = 'container' & so on.
+Example: class = 'container' becomes className = 'container' & so on.

-Introduction to jsx
+Introduction to JSX

 ```javascript
 import React from "react";
 import ReactDOM from "react-dom";